Website Midwestern Seminary

 QUALIFICATIONS / REQUIREMENTS

-- Desire and willingness to learn
+- Positive attitude with a desire and willingness to learn

 - Eligible to work in the United States